Maggie Roswell: Early The Simpsons, Roswell 'n' Rayle, pay dispute

-Roswell and Rayle began writing, producing, and/or voicing advertisements together for companies.
-They established "The Roswell 'n' Rayle Company" for this purpose, and built a recording studio in their basement.
+Roswell began writing, producing, and/or voicing advertisements for companies.
+She and her spouse established "The Roswell 'n' Rayle Company" for this purpose, and built a recording studio in their basement.
 In 1994, they did radio advertisements in Denver for Burger King, Christy Sports, and an insect exhibit at the Museum of Natural History.
 The same year, Roswell provided her voice for Campbell's Soup and Pontiac commercials as part of their business.
 The company is still active as of 2010.
 They are now also providing comedic ring tones.

 In 1997, Roswell appeared in the film Switchback alongside Danny Glover and Dennis Quaid.

 Roswell left The Simpsons in spring 1999 after a pay dispute with Fox Broadcasting Company, which airs The Simpsons.
 The dispute was not revealed to the press at first; Fox originally reported that she decided to quit only because she was tired of flying between Denver and Los Angeles for the recording sessions.
 Then Roswell announced that she had asked for a raise, not only because she was tired of the traveling, but because of the increasing cost of flight tickets.
 Roswell was paid $1,500 to $2,000 per episode during the three seasons before she left, and she asked Fox for a raise to $6,000 per episode.
 However, Fox only offered her a $150 raise, which did not even cover the travel costs, so she decided to quit.
 She told The Denver Post that "they offered me a $150 raise.
 I mean, that's lint in Fox's pocket.
 But Fox wanted to prove a point, I guess.
 I was flying myself back and forth from Denver to L.A.
 It was exhausting.
 I loved doing the show and they thought that I would come back.
 But now I'm busy doing other things."
 She further added that "I was part of the backbone of The Simpsons and I don't think the money I asked for was exorbitant.
 I wasn't asking for what other cast members make.
 I was just trying to recoup all the costs I had in travel.
 If they'd flown me in, I'd still be working."
 At that point, the six main cast members of the show were paid $125,000 per episode.
 As a result of Roswell's departure, Marcia Mitzman Gaven was hired to voice her characters, with Maude Flanders killed off in the episode "Alone Again, Natura-Diddily".